kriti-rai/outdoorsy/README.md

 # Outdoorsy
-This is a mock project for the actual CLI gem project.
-My idea is to create a gem that scrapes the latest training article data from bodybuilding.com and provides end-users the list of article from which they can access training instructions.
+The swole-news CLI gem scrapes the latest training articles from www.bodybuilding.com and provides end-users with the list of articles from which they can access specific workouts.

 ## Installation